SoftUni-Internal/interactive-content/EN/02-ExpressJS-and-Templating/00-Lesson-Introduction.md

 **2. View Engines**

 - Templating Concepts
-   - What templates are and the concept of templating
+   - what templates are and the concept of templating

 - Handlebars
-  - Introduction to the Handlebars templating engine
+  - introduction to the Handlebars templating engine

 [/slide]